ihmeuw/pseudopeople/docs/source/datasets/index.rst

        "Multiracial or Some Other Race".
    * - Year
      - :code:`year`
-     - Metadata that would not be collected directly; not affected by noise functions.
+     - Year in which data were collected; metadata that would not be collected directly; not affected by noise functions.

 American Community Survey (ACS)
 -------------------------------